The Ultimate Guide to Law Firm Billing Best Practices

 In many cases, the law firm billing process looks something like this:

-4. Solicitors add notes and adjust costs as needed and approve the bill.
+4. Solicitors add notes, adjust costs as needed, and approve the bill

 7. The accounting team sends follow-up reminders regarding late payments.

-While it seems fairly straightforward, there’s plenty of room for bottlenecks and wasted costs.
-For example, solicitors taking too long to approve bills or adding too many edits can cause a delay in bills getting sent out.
+While it seems pretty straightforward, there’s plenty of room for bottlenecks and wasted costs.
+For example, solicitors taking too long to approve bills or adding too many edits can delay bill sending.
+By adopting law firm billing software, you can automate invoice generation, track payment statuses, and send reminders automatically, reducing errors and delays in your law firm billing process.

 Your law firm’s billing policy